adeveloperdiary/DeepLearning_MiniProjects/SqueezeNet/readme.md

             once PyTorch 1.6 has been released.
 7. The network layers sizes can be printed to console for verification.

+There are few functionality which were not implemented here,such as
+1. Simple and Complex Bypass
+2. Deep Compression

+This implementation is focused on **Vanilla SqueezeNet**

 ## Dataset
 The SqueezeNet paper used ImageNet dataset, however this implementation used another dataset named **Caltech256** which is very similar to Imagenet but consists of only 256 Categories and around 30K images.
 Any decent GPU should be able to train using this  dataset in much